Winnebago System Sturgeon Spearing

 Know The Regulations

-Please review the current Guide to Winnebago System Sturgeon Spearing Regulations 2021 [PDF] before you venture onto the ice.
+Please review the current Guide to Winnebago System Sturgeon Spearing Regulations 2022 before you hit the ice.

 |Daily Harvest||Season Harvest||Harvest Cap|